 On the other hand, DPoS provides an open democratic system in which every user can participate and secure the network by delegating tokens to a node.
 Additionally, instant finality has also been a huge step towards crypto adoption as it's a necessary feature for applications that require high speeds and affirmations that transactions will be completed.

 Injective's consensus engine was implemented to match the needs of the first blockchain specifically built for decentralized derivatives trading.
-Our protocol uses Tendermint core which is based on BFT-based algorithms.
+The protocol uses Tendermint core which is based on BFT-based algorithms.
 Tendermint BFT provides a 1-second blocktime and can handle thousands of transactions per second.
 Moreover, the property of instant finality ensures that there will be no forks if more than a third of the validators are honest.
 Tendermint based DPoS also provides affirmations that transactions will be finalized as soon as a block is created which is paramount for a decentralized exchange protocol in which transactions must be finalized.
 As a result, DPoS is preferred by many due to its high performance, security benefits and instant finality.